← All beaches & hotels

 Year-Round Snorkeling

-Black Rock (Puʻu Kekāʻa) has excellent water quality year-round.
+Black Rock (Puʻu Kekāʻa) historically rates at low bacteria levels year-round.
 The lava promontory and open ocean exposure provide strong natural circulation that keeps bacteria levels very low.
-This is one of the safest water quality ratings on Maui.
+This is one of the cleanest water quality ratings on Maui.

 The primary swimming hazard is surge and current on the ocean-facing (north) side of the rock.
 Snorkel the protected southern face for the best and safest experience.